Albany State Golden Rams football

 The Albany State Golden Rams football team represents Albany State University (ASU) in the sport of American football.
-The Golden Rams compete in the Division II of the National Collegiate Athletic Association (NCAA) and in the East Division of the Southern Intercollegiate Athletic Conference (SIAC).
+The Golden Rams compete in the Division II of the National Collegiate Athletic Association (NCAA) and in the Southern Intercollegiate Athletic Conference (SIAC).
 They play their home games at Albany State University Coliseum on the university's Albany, Georgia, campus, and are currently led by coach Quinn Gray Sr.

 In 2003, the Golden Rams played Fayetteville State in the Pioneer Bowl.
 Albany State won, 52–30.

 The Albany State Golden Rams were named the 2010 SBN Black college Football National Champions.

 Former Golden Rams players that have played in the NFL include current Indianapolis Colt Grover Stewart, former Golden Rams head coaches Mike White and Dan Land, Steve Carter, Kenneth Gant, Arthur Green, Jeff Hunter, Keyon Nash, Clarence Benford III and Chris Sheffield.

-Rapper Rick Ross played briefly for the Golden Rams during the mid 1990s.
+Rapper Rick Ross played briefly for the Golden Rams during the mid-1990s.

 Rivalries

 Fort Valley State University

 The rivalry began in the first meeting of the two schools in 1945, when FVSU beat ASU, 27–21.
 The two schools did not play each other in 1946 and 1947.
 While the rivalry between the two teams spans more than half a century, Fountain City Classic officials moved the game to Columbus in 1990 to attract more corporate support.
-FVSU leads the series 44–39–4.
+FVSU leads the series 45–42–4.

-Fort Valley State won their last meeting in 2022, 31–21.
+Albany State won their last meeting in 2025, 48–3.